woodbri/raster-object-recognition/README.md

 [HERE](https://www.docker.com/) and find the downloads or instructions for your system and install the Docker runtime.

-There example scripts to build a Docker image and to run the Docker image in ``src/docker/``.
+There are example scripts to build a Docker image and to run the Docker image in ``src/docker/``.

 ### Use of host services